Security measures to protect taxpayer information from external threats

 To help prevent taxpayers’ online accounts from unauthorized access, My Account users are required to have an email address on file with the CRA.
 Individuals that do not currently have an email address on file will be prompted to provide one upon sign in.

-This security feature ensures individuals receive email notifications when important changes are made on their account, such as changes to their address or direct deposit information.
-Email notifications act as an early warning for potential unauthorized access.
+This security feature sends individuals email notifications when important changes are made on their account, such as changes to their address, direct deposit, or credential information (such as user ID and password).
+Email notifications act as an account alert for potential unauthorized access.
 Canadians who receive these notifications, but have not authorized any changes, should contact the CRA immediately.

 Taxpayers should be cautious of any communication that claims to be from the CRA and requests personal information such as a social insurance number (SIN), credit card number, bank account number, or passport number.